faenrandir/a_careful_examination/documents/about_apostates/stories_of_acceptance.md

 Many believing members are supportive of those who decide to leave the LDS Church.

+### Supported her

 https://www.reddit.com/r/exmormon/comments/6fjg3i/just_came_clean_to_my_first_tbm_friend_and_it/

 > Her parents attended the same student ward as my parents when they all went to ucla together.
 We've known each other since birth and I've been hella afraid at how a tbm would react - especially that tbm.
 She said she supported me, doesn't understand the churches policy on 'ssa' (I'm gay) and would be there as I go through the process of ending my mission early.
 It turns out better than you'd think :')
 > Edit: she just competed her mission on temple square and is preparing to be married in the temple!

+### Thank you so much for being kind, good, honest, caring people.
+Thank you for never abandoning me

 https://www.reddit.com/r/exmormon/comments/76zcb3/after_reading_so_many_stories_herei_have/?utm_content=title&utm_medium=new&utm_source=reddit&utm_name=multi